Editors choice: Credible Personal Loans

 Tiny houses are most often defined as residential buildings less than 500 square feet — though sometimes anything less than 1,000 square feet is considered a tiny house.
 They tend to cost a fraction of a regular home, which can come with thousands of square footage.
 But that doesn’t mean it’s cheap.
 How much you can expect to pay depends on whether you plan on buying a tiny house or building one.

 It also depends on your area’s regulations.
 Some local governments require homes with a foundation to be a certain square footage.
 Others have restrictions to camping on private land — which applies to your home if it’s classified as an RV.
 Make sure you know your local laws before deciding where or what to build.
-The American Tiny House Association compiled a list of laws and regulations by state.

 This can be the easiest way to do things, but there are still several costs to consider, especially if it’s an RV.
 If your home is built on solid foundations, your main costs are the home itself and the land.